Sriep/screeps-obsolete/README.md

 # Screeps AI #
 This is my screeps library.
 Designed as a platform for developing screeps AI software.
 Still in development.
 It has been tested with my ongoing game and the simulation room training mode.
 But otherwise, stability cannot be guaranteed.
+Also check out my [webpage](http://screepsstrategies.co.uk) for more details.

 ## Usage
 Clone repository to your machine then use  [Grunt](http://support.screeps.com/hc/en-us/articles/203022512-Committing-local-scripts-using-Grunt)